 Hoover H-Handy 700 Express Battery Life

 The charging dock is one of our favourite features of this vacuum.
-It takes around 3 hours to charge the Hoover empty, but it’s easy to keep the level topped up by storing it in the charging dock.
+It takes around 3 hours to charge the Hoover from empty, but it’s easy to keep the level topped up by storing it in the charging dock.
 You can also buy extra batteries if you want to keep a spare one, although we think this is probably unnecessary for a vacuum that’s really only suitable for spot cleaning.

 Hoover H-Handy 700 Express Tools and Accessories